 At this time, we are offering grants in the focus areas of overdose/substance use and tobacco/nicotine education.
 We hold open the possibility to offer grants in other focus areas as funds become available.

 If you would like to apply for one of our grants, the first step is to join The PHW Collaborative.
 Click below to get started.

 This flow chart will help you determine grant eligibility for your faith community.

 Remember, any NC faith community that worships together regularly is eligible to join The PHW Collaborative and gain access to all of our resources.
 We welcome partnership with all denominations and faith traditions.

 If you have more questions, please contact email@example.com.

-Beginning October 1, any faith community that is part of The PHW Collaborative can apply for a mini-grant/community grant ($2,000/$8,000) in the focus areas of overdose/substance use or tobacco/nicotine education.
+Any faith community that is part of The PHW Collaborative and does not identify as UMC, AMEZ, AME, or CME can apply for a mini-grant of up to $2,000 in the focus areas of overdose/substance use or tobacco/nicotine education.